TimmoJarer/bidnamic-devops-challenge/README.md

   export AWS_SECRET_ACCESS_KEY="asecretkey"

+4)In variables.tf, insert your chosen region, VPC ID, and AMI ID in the appropriate variable.

-4)Initialize terraform using:
+5)Initialize terraform using:

   terraform init

-5)Deploy app with:
+6)Deploy app with:

   terraform apply